 You might expect the menu of an Oregon coast restaurant to be heavy on the seafood.
 But that’s not the case at Yachats Brewing and Farmstore.
 Here, every dish on the menu comes with a house-made fermented side such as sauerkraut or kimchi.
+The culinary team cultivates strong relationships with local farmers, fishers, wildcrafters, and ranchers so every ingredient on the menu is locally sourced, and mindfully chosen.
+Theirs are wholesome, rustic and designed for good health.

 The menu isn’t the only thing they do differently here.
 The name reflects the store’s beginning as an actual farm store.
 Over the years since it’s opening in July 2012, the store has slowly changed what they sell.
 While it will still sell books, ferment supplies and a selection of growing supplies, the greenhouse room will be expanded in spring and summer to hold lettuces, micro-greens and herbs.
 At each step of the way, they enlarged the kitchen and dining areas.
 As customers discovered the place, they wanted more food.